thriveweb/davis-legal/content/pages/faq.md

       where payment depends wholly or partly upon success in the case.
     title: How do barristers charge?
   - content: >-
+      Information exchanged between a client and barrister is privileged from disclosure under the laws of legal professional privilege if it is
+      provided:

+      * for the purpose of giving or receiving legal advice; or

+      * for the dominant purpose of representing the client in existing or anticipated legal proceedings.

+      These laws are designed to encourage a full disclosure of information by the client to the barrister, which is a necessary precondition if barristers are to properly advise and represent their clients.

+      Legal professional privilige is an important common law right that belongs to the client.

+      This means that it cannot be disclosed to any person without the client's consent.

+      Some legal exceptions apply to this rule, but they are rare and usually narrow in application.
+    title: Are discussions with barristers confidential?
+  - content: >-
       Some barristers are willing to accept direct briefs from the public.